elijah-rou/PedalBoi/log.md

 ## 22/11
 Designed initial simple prototype.
 Simply takes in an audio signal and outputs the same signal.
 See `prototype_1.asc` for sim.
 ![PedalBoi Schematic v1](pedalboi_v1.png)

+## 25/11
+Refined the initial circuit.
+Coded distortion effect on Daisy and uploaded it to the board (See `PedalBoi.cpp`).
+Built out breadboard prototype.

+## 28/11 - 29/11
+Changed effect to temporarily be in-out passthrough.
+Tested Initial breadboard prototype.
+There is a hum that I *can not* seem to locate the source of, though the guitar signal gets through the daisy.
+Modularised the breadboard prototype for debugging.